 - 1. Specificity and Clarity: Does the student use specific language and terminology rather than broad, vague terms?
 Is it clear what the student is trying to communicate?
 (4 points) - 2.
 Accuracy: Does the student refer to class concepts in ways that demonstrate accurate understanding?
 Does the student use proper citations to indicate where the thoughts, ideas, and words of others have been used?
 (4 points 2 for accuracy of information, 2 for accuracy of citations both in-text parenthetical and a concluding reference list; See Appendix B) - 3.
 Integration ("The unifying theme of these texts is..."
 "The course materials are connected because..."): Does the student communicate how information and experiences from a variety of locations, sources, or times relate to one another?
 Does the student synthesize information from at least three relevant sources (1 point per source) to make a new idea or product (1 point for pulling those sources together in a new way This point is probably the most difficult to earn.)?
 (4 points) - 4.
 Self-Focus ("I learned..."
 "The materials related to this class are related to my experiences because..."
 "I was surprised by...because..."): Does the reflection include at least four substantive statements about the student's learning and experiences?
 (4 points) - 5.
 Future-Focus ("When I'm a teacher, I will..."
 "I still need to learn about..."
 "What I've learned suggests I should..."
-"I will make sure my students learn..."): Does the reflection include at least four specific statements about the student's future practice as a student, teacher, or community leader?
+"I will make sure my students learn..."
+"My Cipher will need me to...): Does the reflection include at least four specific statements about the student's future practice as a student, teacher, or community leader?
+Are two of these statements related to your plans for advocating for your Cipher?
 (4 points)